 Derived from the technical difficulty and the stamina requirements.

-Tabacco Map No. 01 or Trail Map Forni Avoltri
+Tabacco Map no. 01 or Forni Avoltri Trail Map

 It is recommended to bring a Winstopper because it is almost always windy at altitude.